avapolzin/albumpl/README.md

 10. __VampireWeekend__ inspired by Vampire Weekend's self-titled debut
 ![VampireWeekend_summary](https://user-images.githubusercontent.com/29441772/198497977-c25ac8aa-2b1c-4789-802f-45f7b412d7b4.png)

-For those wishing to emulate albums that are less well-suited to palettes than colormaps alone, there are also the following colormap-only options:

 Additional palettes and colormaps will be added moving forward.
 Is there a specific album you want considered for a future palette?
 Please open an issue with the name of the album and artist and an image of the album cover.

 ***